haier-iot/cloud-api/en-us/Account-EuropeanEnvironment.md

 | B00002  |Parameter verification failed|verification failed  |

 #### Get image verification code
->Obtaining a graphics verification code, unlike the V1 interface, is to increase the limit, and tomorrow 20 requests per application limit.
+>Get the graphic verification code, and V1 interface is different from the increase in the limit, tomorrow each terminal 20 requests limit.

 ##### 1、Interface definition